Book Design Made Simple

 Change the trim size and type specs to suit

-Experiment with our InDesign template to get an accurate page count with whatever trim size and type specs you choose.
+Experiment with our InDesign document to get an accurate page count with whatever trim size and type specs you choose.
 Here are some suggestions for changes you can make:

 Change the trim size: First click Layout>Margins and Columns, then check the Enable Layout Adjustment Box at the bottom left.
 Click OK.
 This will ensure that the text frames stay the same size as the margins, regardless of how large or small the pages are.